rust-embedded/book/src/intro/hardware.md

 - 8 user LEDs arranged in the shape of a compass.

 - A second microcontroller: a [STM32F103CBT](https://www.st.com/en/microcontrollers/stm32f103cb.html).
-This microcontroller is actually part of an on-board programmer and debugger named ST-LINK and is connected to the USB port named "USB ST-LINK".
+This microcontroller is actually part of an on-board programmer / debugger and is connected to the USB port named "USB ST-LINK".

 For a more detailed features list and further specification of the board take a look at [STMicroelectronics](https://www.st.com/en/evaluation-tools/stm32f3discovery.html) website.